Happiness comes in many shades—the two main ones are Pleasure and Joy.

 We may explain it by the fact that work is something that provides us with a challenge, makes us focus our attention, and takes our minds off our anxieties.

 For getting into flow states at work, a few things to do could be:

 - Challenging yourself to learn the last possible detail about your job.

 - Accepting or even seeking opportunities for newer or tougher tasks.

 - Setting targets to finish your work better and faster than ever before.

-And as your work-hours start to “fly” instead of being hammered out by the clock hands, you could see other positive fallout – as less procrastination, more popularity, and higher chances of promotion.
+And as your work hours begin to “fly” instead of being hammered out by the clock hands, you may notice other benefits such as decreased procrastination, increased popularity, and a higher likelihood of promotion.

-- Live a life of purpose—one that’s meaningful to you, avoid being influenced by external rewards.
+- Live a life of purpose—one that’s meaningful to you, and avoid being influenced by external rewards.

 - Get your mind off the giant wheels of overthinking and anxiety, start to focus your attention on the present moment, being mindful of your present environment.

-- Go into flow frequently, do more of what captivates you.
+- Go into flow frequently, and do more of what captivates you.

 - “Don’t let the noise of others’ opinions drown out your own inner voice.” — Steve Jobs.

 So, turn off the TV and get off the online social grid.
 Instead, engage with your friends, read up a book, write something, or challenge yourself to an activity that can get you “in the zone.”